git-tips/tips/README.md

 [English](http://git.io/git-tips) | [中文](https://github.com/521xueweihan/git-tips)

+[gtip](https://github.com/nirajpandkar/gtip) - A handy CLI to make optimum use of these tips.

 P.S: All these commands are tested on `git version 2.7.4 (Apple Git-66)`.

 <!-- @doxie.inject start toc -->